HoatzinDev/Messenger-Maks1/Messenger-Maks1  /doc.md

 Differences from production architecture:

-- No backend server
 - No authentication
 - No database
 - No message queue
 - Instant message delivery
-- All logic runs in browser (JavaScript)

 Each user is represented by a separate browser window.